vinceimbat/vinceimbat/content/Maslow’s hierarchy of needs can be used as life areas.md

 - "evergreens"
 ---

-I will be using [[Maslow’s heirarchy of needs]], as revised by [[Scott Barry Kaufman]], to sharpen my categorization in [[My life areas]].
+I will be using [[Maslow’s heirarchy of needs]], as revised by [[thoughts/scott barry kaufman]], to sharpen my categorization in [[My life areas]].
 I notice that there is already a stark similarity between the two:

 |              | **Maslow’s Hierarchy of Needs** | **My Life Areas**           |
 | ------------ | ------------------------------- | --------------------------- |